Football Official

 Team A is kicking off to Team B and attempts an onside kick that before it travels 10 yards is touched by Team A. This is illegal touching, but can Team B pick up the ball and advance it without fear of fumbling due to previous illegal touch.

-Asked by Dre about 11 years ago
+Asked by Dre over 11 years ago

 Yes...more or less.
 If there is illegal touching by A, it's going to be B's ball at the end of the play.
 Unless B fouls.
 But basically your point is correct.
 If B should fumble, the ball would be returned to the point of the illegal touch.